-- Summarize your novel in one sentence
+- Summarize your novel in one sentence.

-- Expand your sentence into a summary paragraph
+- Expand your sentence into a summary paragraph.

-- Describe each major character, each with a one-page summary
+- Describe each major character, each with a one-page summary.

-- Expound on your novel summary with more paragraphs
+- Expound on your novel summary with more paragraphs.

-- Further develop your character descriptions, including how they will relate or interact with one another
+- Further develop your character descriptions, including how they will relate or interact with one another.

-- Rinse and repeat: Keep working through each of these parts of your novel and expand on them, over and over again.
+- Rinse and repeat: keep working through each of these parts of your novel and expand on them, over and over again.

-So, you begin by summarizing your novel in one sentence.
+Begin by summarizing your novel in one sentence.
 Think of this as the center of your snowflake.
 Then you expand it to a summary paragraph, with the central plot, major conflicts, and a preview of how it all comes together.
 Each character then gets a one-page summary.
 You then develop each summary paragraph, without trying to write the whole novel at this point.
 Similarly, you return to the character synopses and develop those.
 From this point, you pretty much rinse and repeat the process until you have a completed first draft.

 II.
 The “No-Outline” Method